Lisa-Marie Breton: Team Quebec

 At fifteen years of age, she was recruited by Team Quebec at the junior level and played in the first ever National Junior Championship for hockey in 1993.
 The team won a silver medal in a loss to Team Ontario.
 Breton represented Team Quebec in numerous tournaments.
 In 2000, she played with Kim St. Pierre and Nancy Drolet as part of Team Quebec at the 2000 Esso Nationals.
-Her club team, the Montreal Axion earned the right to represent Quebec as the club competed at the 2005 Esso Nationals.
+Her club team, the Montreal Axion, earned the right to represent Quebec as the club competed at the 2005 Esso Nationals.

 Concordia Stingers

-Breton joined Concordia for the 1997-98 season, and went to five National championships with the Stingers.
+Breton joined Concordia for the 1997–98 season, and went to five National championships with the Stingers.
 In her rookie year, the CIS recognized women's hockey.
-The Stingers were granted their first National Championship, which was held at Concordia.
+The Stingers were granted their first national championship, which was held at Concordia.
 Breton was part of the squad that won the 1999 National Championship, but her club was beaten in the 2000 semi-finals by the University of Alberta by a 4-3 tally.
 That year, the Stingers took third place.
-In the 2000-01 season, Breton led the Quebec Student Sports Federation with eight goals and six assists in just six games.
+In the 2000-01 season, Breton led the Quebec Student Sports Federation (QSSF) with eight goals and six assists in just six games.

 Breton was an All-Canadian in 2000-01 season with the Concordia University Stingers, a team that she captained during her last two seasons.
-In her university hockey career, she has participated in five Canadian Interuniversity Sport Championship finals.
+In her university hockey career, she participated in five Canadian Interuniversity Sport Championship finals.